Welcome to Finding the Maryland 400, a website dedicated to Maryland’s first Revolutionary War soldiers, who saved the Continental Army in 1776.

 This project is a partnership between the Maryland State Archives and the Maryland Society of the Sons of the American Revolution, studying the First Maryland Regiment.
 At the Battle of Brooklyn (also called the Battle of Long Island), the heroic stand of the “Maryland 400” held back the British Army, allowing the rest of the Americans to escape total destruction, at the cost of many Maryland lives.

 You can learn more about the lives of these soldiers, their military service, and their communities by:

 - Viewing our featured blog posts or our list of all posts

 - Search our online roster of every known Maryland 400 soldier

-You may support this project through a donation to the Friends of the Maryland State Archives; indicate “Maryland 400” under Additional Comments.
-If you have questions or suggestions, please get in touch with us at firstname.lastname@example.org.
+Please support this project through a donation to the Friends of the Maryland State Archives; indicate “Maryland 400” under Additional Comments.
+You may also join the Maryland SAR’s Honorary Regiment.

 Scroll down to read our latest posts!